dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 ## TLDR;

 - The top type $$\top$$ is the supertype of all types
-- `any` and `unknown` are top types in typescript
+- `any` and `unknown` are top types in Typescript
 - The bottom type $$\bot$$ is the subtype of all types
-- `never` is the closest to a bottom type in typescript
+- `never` is the closest to a bottom type in Typescript

 As the top type, the `any` type provides flexibility and can be a bridge when transitioning from JavaScript to TypeScript or when dealing with complex, unknown type scenarios.
-But with its power comes the responsibility to use it judiciously to avoid undermining the type safety that TypeScript offers.
+However, with its power comes the responsibility to use it judiciously to avoid undermining the type safety that TypeScript offers.

-On the other hand, the never type, representing the bottom type, serves as a tool for exhaustive type checks and unreachable code paths.
+On the other hand, the `never` type, representing the bottom type, serves as a tool for exhaustive type checks and unreachable code paths.
 It's a testament to TypeScript's design that even such a theoretical concept has real-world utility, aiding in writing safer and more maintainable code.

-For those intrigued by these concepts, diving deeper into type theory and how other languages handle top and bottom types can be rewarding.
+Diving deeper into type theory and how other languages handle top and bottom types can be rewarding for those intrigued by these concepts.
 As TypeScript continues to grow and evolve, having a solid grasp of these foundational ideas will undoubtedly serve us well in navigating and mastering the intricacies of this powerful language.